fiedka/fiedka/README.md

 - `fmap jusage "${FIRMWARE_IMAGE}" > "src/fixtures/${FIRMWARE_IMAGE_NAME}.fmap.json"`
 - `psptool --json "${FIRMWARE_IMAGE}" > "src/fixtures/${FIRMWARE_IMAGE_NAME}.psp.json"`

+For convenience, there is a script: Run `./genfixtures.sh ${FIRMWARE_IMAGE}`, supplying the path to your firmware image as the argument, to generate the respective fixtures from the image file.

 #### WIP

 The following are not yet supported by upstream nor utk-web, but planned: